Gornova/OldBoot/README.md

 ## Credits

-Thanks to Marte Gornova for useful and extensive discussions.
+Thanks to [Marte](https://github.com/Gornova) for useful and extensive discussions.

 The current GUI is a humble clone of [Discourse](https://github.com/discourse/discourse) rewritten in Meteor.js.